UX Consulting – 2024

 Bunny’s Flowers, a Philly-based nonprofit focused on environmental education, received a Google Ads grant to increase its online visibility.

-I led their website redesign in collaboration with the founder and another volunteer, aiming to make it easier for new visitors to navigate and engage.
+I led their website redesign in collaboration with the founder and another volunteer, identifying opportunities to make it easier for new visitors to navigate and engage.

 My Impact